 Additional Tier 1 Notes may trade, and/or the prices for Additional Tier 1 Notes may appear, on the JSE and in other trading systems with accrued interest.
 If this occurs, purchasers of Additional Tier 1 Notes in the secondary market will pay a price that includes such accrued interest upon purchase of the Additional Tier 1 Notes.
-However, if a payment of interest on any Interest Payment Date is cancelled or deemed cancelled (in each case, in whole or in part) as described herein, in particular in Condition 7 (Limitations on Payments of Interest) and Condition 10.7 (Solvency Condition) of the Additional Tier 1 Terms and Conditions, and thus is not due and payable, purchasers of such Additional Tier 1 Notes will not be entitled to that interest payment (or if the Issuer elects to make a payment of a portion, but not all, of such interest payment, the portion of such interest payment not paid) on the relevant Interest Payment Date.
+However, if a payment of interest on any Interest Payment Date is cancelled or deemed cancelled (in each case, in whole or in part) as described herein, in particular in Condition 7 (Limitations on Payments of Interest) and Condition 10.7 (Solvency Condition) of the Additional Tier 1 Notes will not be entitled to that interest payment (or if the Issuer elects to make a payment of a portion, but not all, of such interest payment, the portion of such interest payment not paid) on the relevant Interest Payment Date.
 As a result, purchasers in the secondary market may not receive the interest payment they were expecting to be paid on the relevant Interest Payment Date.